Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 ## K-line Chart History Loading (Cursor Pagination)

-- Initial candles are fetched per timeframe using `getInitialBarsForTimeframe` to match visible ranges (e.g., 15m → 288 bars).
+- Initial candles are fetched with a fixed count of 300 using the REST `limit=300` parameter. `getInitialBarsForTimeframe` returns 300 regardless of timeframe to enforce this.
 - Older candles are auto-fetched with keyset (cursor) pagination when users scroll left or zoom out near the oldest visible candle.
 - Data source (REST): `GET /api/ohlc?symbol=EURUSDm&timeframe=5M&limit=100&before=1696230060000`
   - Query params: